ruby-processing/JRubyArt/ACKNOWLEDGEMENTS.md

 # JRubyArt
 Depends on jruby, and processing, without them this project would not exist.
-Currently I see this as being a development branch for ruby-processing and many others were involved in developing that see [github][] for a complete list of contributors.
-This is "clean" fork so for history see [github] logs.
+I see this as being a development of ruby-processing and many others were involved in developing that see [github][] for a complete list of contributors.
+This is fresh start so for ruby-processing history see [github] logs.

 ## JRuby